Safer® Brand Clothes Moth Alert Trap

-Clean clothes, the vacuum, tight fitting storage containers, extreme heat, and freezing temperatures are all methods that can be used to control clothes moths.
+Clean clothes, vacuuming closets and storage areas, tight-fitting storage containers, extreme heat, and freezing temperatures are all methods that can be used to control clothes moths.

 Take clothes to the dry cleaners to have the dirt and perspiration removed.
 Vacuum carpets, rugs, upholstery, baseboards and any other areas that may contain clothes moths.
 The lids of containers used to store clothing or fabric materials should fit very tightly so the tiny hatchlings cannot crawl inside.

-Extreme heat can kill clothes moths if the temperature is high enough -- something that may be accomplished by washing clothes above 120 degrees F. or placing them in a hot attic for about 30 minutes.
+Extreme heat can kill clothes moths if the temperature is high enough -- something that may be accomplished by washing clothes above 120 degrees F. You can also place items in a hot attic for about 30 minutes.

 On the opposite end, freezing may also kill the clothing moth if the temperature is below 18 degrees F. and the material is kept at that temperature for several days.
 Note: If you are freezing woolen materials, be sure to remove as much air from the plastic freezer bag as possible.